 Manual Device Groups

-Manual Device Groups have static device membership - you must add devices or subgroups to, or remove them from, such groups yourself (although devices may be automatically added to such groups as a result of a network discovery scan).
+Manual device groups have static membership.
+You must manually add devices or subgroups to, or remove them from, manual groups (although devices may be automatically added to such groups as a result of a network discovery scan).
 You can also use LogicMonitor’s API to add and remove devices from a manual group.

 Dynamic Device Groups